api3dao/chains/README.md

 - In general, mainnet and testnet block explorer API keys are the same.

+- `arbitrum` and `arbitrum-nova` block explorer API keys are not the same.

 - `fantom-testnet` block explorer contract verification API does not work.

 - `gnosis-testnet` block explorer contract verification API does not work.